 But who exactly is getting the fuel to begin with?
 The answer, in the vast majority of cases, isn’t Saudi Arabia.

-The UN has warned such a move against Yemen’s largest port could spell catastrophe amid what is already one of the world’s most dire humanitarian crises.
+The U.N. has warned such a move against Yemen’s largest port could spell catastrophe amid what is already one of the world’s most dire humanitarian crises.
 Some 7 million Yemenis are on the brink of famine, including 500,000 severely malnourished children.
 A cholera outbreak has spun out of control, likely infecting more than 320,000 people and killing more than 1,740.
-A Coalition-imposed flight ban on Sanaa has left the entire north of the country cut off, and prevented journalists and human rights workers from entering the country.
+A coalition-imposed flight ban on Sana has left the entire north of the country cut off, and prevented journalists and human rights workers from entering the country.

 The UAE has also worked closely with the United States to fight Al Qaeda’s affiliate in Yemen, Al Qaeda in the Arabian Peninsula, or AQAP.
 In April of last year, Emirati forces captured the southern city of Mukalla from AQAP.
 This January, just days after President Trump took office, Emirati forces were reportedly involved in a controversial U.S. raid that claimed the lives of dozens of civilians and killed a Navy Seal.
 In June, the Associated Press revealed that the UAE is running a network of detention centers in southern Yemen were torture was employed.
 The Pentagon admitted that U.S. personnel interrogated prisoners held by the UAE, though they denied any knowledge of abuses.

 Farea Al-Muslimi, a Yemeni scholar at the Carnegie Middle East Center, said the refueling reflected a U.S. policy shift favoring the Emiratis.